anismhaddouche/Indicators/README.md

         conda activate ml
         python scripts/run_flows.py

 8. In order tu run all flows from `Prefect` (cloud) in your browser in order to monitor the flows or run it locally with
    1. Write this commands in your terminal prefect server start prefect deployment build scripts/run_flows.py:run_flows -n "labnbook" && prefect deployment apply run_flows-deployment.yaml && prefect agent start -q default
    2. Open `Prefect UI` (cloud or local) and click into `RUN`in the `Deployment` menu
+   3. You can skip 1, 2 and simply write in your terminal

+          python scripts/run_flows.py

 9. In order to get some reports run this command: